 High Sugar Fruits

-Grapes are an easy snack and I loved them as a kid.
-You know why?
-Because they’re essentially tiny sugar bombs.
+Grapes are an easy snack, but they’re essentially tiny sugar bombs.
 A large bunch of grapes has almost 40 grams of sugar.
 And a cup of fresh grapes has around 23 grams – it’s dessert, not a healthy snack!

 Honestly, that’s a lot of sugar for a fruit that easy to munch on without tracking how many you’re popping into your mouth.